-This Statement of Policy was updated in 2020 following the publication of Policy Statement (PS) 26/20 'Capital Requirements Directive V'.12 It was updated to:
+This statement of policy was updated in 2020 following the publication of policy statement (PS) 29/20 - Capital Requirements Directive V (CRD V): Final policy.
+It was updated to:

 - remove references to the SRB and replace with the O-SII buffer to reflect that the PRA, in line with CRD V, will now require additional loss absorbency of RFBs and large building societies via the O-SII buffer.
 This included amending the title of the Statement of Policy to 'The PRA's approach to the implementation of the O-SII buffer'; - include detail of how the PRA identifies O-SIIs, and how this interacts with the O-SII buffer framework; and - include detail of how the first O-SII buffer rates are to be set under the new framework.